dipit099/GameJam-BUET-CSE-Fest-2023-post-workshop-project/README.md

+# Description
+Team Checkpoint

+Title : Entry Asteroids

+Theme : "It's not supposed to do that"
+GameJam2023 by IEEECSBUETSBC

 # Download
+Start using p5.js
-In the workshop, we have shown you how to start using p5.js by installing the ```p5.vscode``` extension in VS Code.
+by installing the ```p5.vscode``` extension in VS Code.